 Colorado New Style Dance specializes in Latin dance and offers a wide variety of classes for adults and kids.
 Various levels of salsa, bachata, capoeira and other classes are available.

-Also on the list are bachata dancing with lessons on Mondays and Salsa Fridays with DJ Johnny at Blue Ice Lounge, which also has Rotating Latin Night on Thursdays and Latin Top 40 on Saturdays.
-Two other options suggested by Salsa Central Denver take place at La Rumba, including Friday evening bachata workshops from 8-9 p.m. and Sunday Salsa-Bachata Night, with lessons starting at 7 p.m.
+Also on the list are bachata dancing with lessons on Wednesdays and Salsa Fridays at Blue Ice Lounge, which also has Rotating Latin Night on Thursdays and Latin Top 40 on Saturdays.
+More salsa and bachata lessons take place at La Rumba every night of the week — check the schedule for levels and times.